-Donna McMahon has worn many hats, literally and figuratively, in her varied career and now she’s throwing one of those hats into the political ring, seeking to become the Area E representative on the SCRD board this fall.
+Donna McMahon has worn many hats, literally and figuratively, in her varied career and, having thrown her hat into the political ring, she is now the new Area E representative on the SCRD board, defeating incumbent Lorne Lewis.

 She moved to the Sunshine Coast in 1996.

 “We came to visit a friend who had a mobile home and it was affordable and lovely and near the beach and we were very taken with the whole thing.
 Then we went home to the West End and asked: ‘Why are we living here?'”

 A lot of the work that Donna has done over the years falls into two main categories: administrative work to pay the bills, and writing work – fiction, non-fiction, journalism.

 If you know Donna you know one of the things she is passionate about is explaining things clearly.

 “It’s probably why I like reporting.
 I also did plain language legal writing for a while.
 Eight years ago I was hired as a business plan writer for Business Plans Canada which had an office in Gibsons at the time.
 I do writing, market research and financial projections.
 By now I’ve written plans for hundreds of companies across Canada and some international ones as well.
 You learn about everything; one week I’m working on a mushroom farm in Alberta, the next week I’m researching wedding planners or tire stores.
 I’ve written business plans for a hunting fishing guide business on Great Slave Lake, a snowmobile rental company in Labrador, a sports bar in Winnipeg, a hotel in Churchill and a number of tech start-ups.

 The thing that’s really cool is when you find people who thoroughly know their industry and have this tremendous enthusiasm for it.
 You can write a terrific business plan when they know their stuff.”